federicovecco/hello-world/README.md

 # hello-world
 Just a test repository

-I like Java and Android.
-I worked with PHP for a time.
+I like doing stuff with Java, Android and PHP